siphomateke/quantum-router/README.md

 # install dependencies
 npm install

-# serve with hot reload as chrome extension
+# watch .js and .vue files
 npm run dev

-# watch .js and .vue files to trigger npm run build
-npm run watch

 # build for production with minification
 npm run build

-# build for production and view the bundle analyzer report
-npm run build --report
 ```

-For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+Once you have built the project, open the extensions page (chrome://extensions/) and then enable developer mode.

+Press load unpacked extension and select the dist/ folder.

+If you encounter any bugs, which you almost certainly will, please report them on the [issues page](/nextgensparx/quantum-router/issues/).